tryffel/virtualpaper/Readme.md

     * User configurable rules for modifying the data
 * REST api (swagger documentation is located at api/swaggerdocs/swagger.json) or at <virtualpaper-instance>/api/v1/swagger.json
 * Full-text-search
-* User-configurable rule engine for classifying documents and assigning metadata automatically
+* User-configurable rule engine for classifying documents and assigning metadata automatically either after creating or updating documents
 * Responsive layout with dark theme
 * **Total number of users is limited to 200.** This is because Meilisearch has a limit of 200 indices, and each user uses one index.
 The benefit for own index is that each user can now configure their personal settings: synonyms, stop words and results ranking, thus users have more powerful search capability over their files.
   Maybe one day it is possible to have more users, though.
+* Option to add documents to favorites
+* Share documents with individual users (read/write access)

 ## Requirements